 Domestic Animals in West African History:

-Introduction, Spread, and Regional Adaption
+Introduction, Spread, and Regional Adaptation

 Horse teeth from Nigeria